Sexual assault reports increase at US military academies

-WASHINGTON — Reported sexual assaults at U.S. military academies shot up during the 2021-22 school year, and one in five female students told an anonymous survey that they experienced unwanted sexual contact, the Pentagon said Friday.
+WASHINGTON — Reported sexual assaults at U.S. military academies shot up during the 2021-22 school year, and one in five female students told an anonymous survey that they experienced unwanted sexual contact, the Pentagon said.

 The survey results were the highest since the Defense Department began collecting that data.
 Defense and military leaders said student-reported assaults at the Army, Navy and Air Force academies jumped 18% compared with the previous year.

-Calling the increase "extremely disappointing and upsetting," defense officials said teams are visiting all three academies this month to try to target improvements and changes to address the problem.
+Calling the increase "extremely disappointing and upsetting," defense officials said Friday that teams are visiting all three academies this month to try to target improvements and changes to address the problem.

 The increase was driven largely by the Navy, which had almost double the number of reported assaults in 2022 compared with 2021.